-Who cares about ROE?
+Who cares about Return-On-Equity?

 Unveiling Financial Performance: The Significance of Return on Equity (ROE)